csulfrian/capstone-1/README.md

 ## Countries
 I chose 6 different countries for this study.
-There are some diverse ideas within this set about how education is run and how it relates to the workforce, and I thought it would be intersting to illustrate some of those differences.
+There are some diverse ideas within this group about how education is run and how it relates to the workforce, and I thought it would be intersting to illustrate some of those differences.

 The countries are:
-* United States
+* United States - USA
-* Sweden
+* Sweden - SWE
-* Brazil
+* Brazil - BRA
-* Germany
+* Germany - DEU
-* Switzerland
+* Switzerland - CHE
-* Costa Rica
+* Costa Rica - CRI

 ## Indicator Codes
 From The World Bank: